 Susan Huebert, Community News Commons reporter, attended the Social Planning Council event and wrote in a Winnipeg Foundation article: “Chappell’s vision for peace goes far beyond families and friends in their local contexts. …People are not naturally violent, he says, but they can draw on communication and peacemaking techniques to find alternatives to the often combative methods that they too often use.”

 Huebert concluded, “If even just a few of the people who attended the Key Communication Tools for Peace Literacy workshop take what they learned into their everyday lives and relationships, they might help to make their part of the world a better place.”

 Chappell was also interviewed by River City 360 on the importance of Peace Literacy.
-The link to the nine minute interview is below (this link Manitoba Annual UNESCO Schools conference, which was held in Winnipeg.
 Peace Literacy is more important now than ever before.

 He will return to Winnipeg in the Fall to give teacher workshops and speak at conferences for educators.
 As Chappell tells us, “People must become literate in peace.
 What if students were given enough training in peace skills, as they are in math skills?”